 Restart your device

-A quick and simple fix for a slow device is to simply restart it.
+A quick and simple fix for a slow device is to restart it.
 This can clear out the cache, stop unnecessary tasks from running, and get things running smoothly again.
 Just hold down the power button, select the Restart option, and then tap OK to confirm.

 Update your Device

 The foremost step that you can take instead of improving the performance of your android devices would be updating the operating system completely.
-After few days Android shares new updates with their users in which they offer UI updates, security patches, bug fixes and much more.
+After a few days, Android shares new updates with their users in which they offer UI updates, security patches, bug fixes and much more.
 All this will help you in enhancing the performance of your phone or tablet.